200 Hours Yoga Ayurveda Teacher Training Course in India

 Pancha Mahabhuta Concept : Knowledge of physiology, modern anatomy and Ayurveda for therapy according to the disease.
 Benefits of Prana Vata and Pranayama, Bandhas, yogic shatkarma/Shatkriya (yogic way of cleaning), techniques of breathing, Panchkarma (detoxification technique).
 Upon successful completion of the training and final exam, students will get the 200-hour certificate and also register with the yoga international alliance at level 200 RYT.

 The 200-hour Yoga Ayurveda teacher training course in Rishikesh, India is a comprehensive program that combines the ancient wisdom of Yoga and Ayurveda to provide students with a holistic understanding of these practices.
-The course is designed for individuals who are looking to deepen their knowledge and understanding of Yoga and Ayurveda, and for those who wish to become certified Yoga teachers.
+The course is designed for individuals who are looking to deepen their knowledge and understanding of Yoga and Ayurveda, and for those who wish to become certified Yoga Ayurveda teachers.

 Rishikesh, located in the northern state of india, is considered the spiritual capital of India and is known as the birthplace of Yoga.
 The city is surrounded by the Himalayas, which provide a serene and peaceful environment for learning and practicing Yoga and Ayurveda.
 The course is held in a traditional ashram, which offers a secluded and peaceful environment for students to focus on their studies and practice.